Xwoe/matchmaking/README.md

 [Glicko-2 rating system](https://en.wikipedia.org/wiki/Glicko_rating_system) as
 far as I know.
 One skill rating is the skill for Duel mode and the other one for the 2on2 mode.
 The latter unfortunately has been removed in the December 2018 patch of the game (please bring it back!).
-I will describe how I preprocessed this data and how the optimization algorithm works.

 # Matchmaking Algorithm

 ## 1 Preprocessing the Data
 First all available skill ratings of the participating players where gathered using a simple Google Sheet.
-If the skill rating was not available I had the players guess them or I made an estimation myself.
+If the skill rating was not available we had the players guess them or we made an estimation ourselves.
-We need one single skill value for each player to create a good algorithm so I calculated the means of the Duel and 2on2 skill ratings.
+We need one single skill value for each player to create a good algorithm so we calculated the means of the Duel and 2on2 skill ratings.
 The 2on2 rating is probably the better estimation for team based modes, but you have to work with what you got.